 If you are looking for the best set of questions to collect feedback, test a few of them, to see which brings the desired results.

-It can’t be ruled out that you will find out that different approaches deliver different performance depending on the target group.
+It can’t be ruled out that you will find out that different approaches deliver different performances depending on the target group.
 And that’s good.
-Don’t hesitate to combine the most effective methods in order to get the most of customer feedback.
+Don’t hesitate to combine the most effective methods in order to get the most customer feedback.

 One more thing…